lzwjava/blog-source/resume.md

 ### Beyondsoft & DBS Bank, Backend Engineer, 2021.12 - Present

 * DBS Bank is a Singaporean multinational banking and financial services corporation.
 * Joined as DBS Bank contract workforce through Beyondsoft.
-Worked in international teams that consists of Singaporeans, Indians, and Chinese.
+Worked in two international teams that consists of Singaporeans, Indians, and Chinese.
 * Worked in two projects, one is DBS Client Connect.
 I was responsible for equity trading micro-service of the the platform.
 The other one is DBS DigiBank CN.
 I was responsible for some micro-service development, like mutual fund.
 * We used cloud-based technologies, utilize modern frameworks, and deploy automation best practices.
 We used tools like Java, Spring Cloud, Jira, Confluence, Jenkins, Pivotal Cloud Foundry, Kibana, BDD, TDD, etc.